yoga-au/basiclist/NOTES.md

 ## Pages & Routes

-Next will make a `pages` folder when initiating `npx create-next-app`.
+Next.js will make a `pages` folder when initiating `npx create-next-app`.
 You can place a Pages component there.
 Pages component are component exclusively used as pages that show in browser.
 All route handle in background for pages component placed in pages folder.
 URL link as follow `https://website.com/[filename]` for subpage, create a new folder inside `pages` folder and place the pages file inside it URL link for subpage `https://website.com/[foldername]/[filename]` URL link for index of subpage `https://website.com/[foldername]`

+## Non-pages Component

+To make a component that is not pages component, you can define it outside `pages` folder.
+You can make component as usual like in CRA